Giant wall gecko: Description

-The giant wall gecko reaches maximum 15.5 cm snout–vent length and its dorsal skin has a grey color.
-They are one of the largest geckos in the world.
+The giant wall gecko reaches a maximum snout-to-vent length of 15.5 cm.
+Its dorsal skin has a grey color.
+It is one of the largest geckos in the world.

-Distribution and habitat
+Geographic distribution

-The species is endemic to Cape Verde, where it occurs on the island of São Nicolau and on the nearby islets of Branco and Raso.
+Tarentola gigas is endemic to Cape Verde, where it occurs on the island of São Nicolau and on the nearby islets of Branco and Raso.

-Before human settlement to Cape Verde, giant wall geckos also inhabited São Vicente and Santa Luzia.
+Before human settlement to Cape Verde, the giant wall gecko also occurred on São Vicente and Santa Luzia.

+Behavior

+The giant wall gecko is nocturnal.